be-hacking-hyf/HTML-CSS-GitHub/README.md

 1. Your coach will use GitHub Issues to give you feedback
     * You and your coach can discuss the feedback right in the issue
-    * Your coach will close the issue when you've addressed their feedback
+    * Your coach will close the issue when you've addressed their feedback 1 (you can practice this submission process [with this exercise](https://github.com/HackYourFutureBelgium/git-github-practice/wiki/Pull-Requesting))
 1. You'll know you've finished the project when:
     * All the issues in your repository are closed
     * Your coach has closed your PR in the main HYf repo. (without merging your work!)